Best computer for music production in 2020

 Written by: Dexxter Clark, 15-10-2019What is the best computer for music production in 2020? if you buy a new one?

-In this video I’ll take a look at components that are important to have in the best computer for music production.
+In this article I’ll take a look at components that are important to have in the best computer for music production.

 And does it have to be a desktop pc (or mac) or will a laptop suffice?